Alzheimer’s and Journaling: Expressive Writing for Coping

 Emotional VentingAllows caregivers to express feelings and frustrations without judgement or backlash.Reduces emotional exhaustion by providing an outlet for pent-up emotions.

-Increased UnderstandingFacilitates reflection on care receiver’s behaviours or symptoms.Enhances caregiver’s patience and thus reducing negativity towards the care receiver.
+Increased UnderstandingFacilitates reflection on care receiver’s behaviours or symptoms.Enhances caregiver’s patience and empathy thus reducing negativity towards the care receiver.

-Respite EffectOffers moments of break from duties while journaling.Provides temporary relief aiding in overall stress management and prevention of burnout
+Respite EffectOffers moments of break from caregiving duties while journaling.Provides temporary relief aiding in overall stress management and prevention of burnout

 This analytical approach underscores that strategic application of narrative recording could potentially alleviate some burdens associated with caregiving tasks.